SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 ### Acceptable preferences in working memory

-The `acceptable` preferences for operators appear in working memory as identifier-attribute- value-preference quadruples.
+The `acceptable` preferences for operators appear in working memory as identifier-attribute-value-preference quadruples.
 No other preferences appear in working memory.
 A template for an `acceptable` preference in working memory
 is: